Something went wrong

 Adoption of solar home heating systems in Lebanon

-The most eco-friendly heating option is solar.
+Solar is the most environmentally friendly of all heating fuels.
 With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
 Now, 7,204 homes in Lebanon are heated with active solar arrays.
-This is a 58% gain from 2020, when 4,554 homes incorporated active solar heating.
+This is a 340% gain from 2016, when 1,639 homes incorporated active solar heating.

 Lebanon County Heating Oil Trends